 In France, bluethroats are completely protected.
 It is illegal to trap them, remove them from their habitat, or intentionally disrupt their environment.
 Since their nests are built low to the ground in wet areas, it is essential to avoid walking on the breeding grounds.
 Otherwise, you run the risk of damaging the nests.
-For this reason, before a photo shoot, we always spend time exploring the area and finding out where the nests are so that we can stay well away from them when taking photos.
-During our exploration, we are always very cautious: we study the field with our binoculars to see where the nests might be, and never wander into unfamiliar areas where we might step on one.
+For this reason, before a photo shoot, I always spend time exploring the area and finding out where the nests are so that I can stay well away from them when taking photos.
+During my exploration, I am always very cautious: I study the field with my binoculars to see where the nests might be, and never wander into unfamiliar areas where I might step on one.

 The male bluethroat has a large blue apron with a hint of either white or red, depending on the subspecies.
 He is the usual subject of photos.
 The female also has an apron, but it is grayish-white.
 Since she is less colorful and she does not sing, she is less interesting to photographers.

 In ordinary times, the bluethroat is not particularly noticeable.
 However, when the breeding season approaches, the male begins to act in a very interesting way.
 He comes to the nesting area a few days early and claims a territory, sometimes several hundred square yards in extent, which he fiercely defends against competitors.
 During this period, he will often perch on the high branches of small shrubs and sing.
 His melodious serenades can last all day.
 Sometimes they are accompanied by a courtship routine to attract females.

 Male bluethroats have an impressive repertoire of pleasant sounds.
 Their songs are a mixture of metallic sounds, repeated musical phrases, and imitations of other birds.